The Monkees: 45th anniversary tour and Jones's death

-2012–2014: Reunion with Nesmith
+Reunion with Nesmith

-In the wake of Jones' death, rumors began to circulate that Nesmith would reunite with Dolenz and Tork.
-This was confirmed on August 8, 2012, when the surviving trio announced a series of U.S. shows for November and December, commencing in Escondido, California and concluding in New York City.
-The brief tour marked the first time Nesmith performed with the Monkees since 1997, as well as the first without Jones.
+On August 8, 2012, the surviving trio announced a series of U.S. shows for November and December, commencing in Escondido, California and concluding in New York City.
+The brief tour marked the first time Nesmith performed with the Monkees since 1997.
 Jones's memory was honored throughout the shows via recordings and video.
 During one point, the band went quiet and a recording of Jones singing "I Wanna Be Free" played while footage of him was screening behind the band.
 For Jones's signature song, "Daydream Believer", Dolenz said that the band had discussed who should sing the song and had concluded that it should be the fans, saying "It doesn't belong to us anymore.
 It belongs to you."

-The Fall 2012 tour was very well received by both fans and critics, resulting in the band's scheduling a 24-date summer tour for 2013.
-Dubbed "A Midsummer’s Night With the Monkees", concerts also featured Nesmith, Dolenz, and Tork.
+The fall 2012 tour was very well received by both fans and critics, resulting in the band's scheduling a 24-date summer tour for 2013.
+Dubbed "A Midsummer's Night with the Monkees", the concerts also featured Nesmith, Dolenz, and Tork.
 "The reaction to the last tour was euphoric", Dolenz told Rolling Stone magazine.
 "It was pretty apparent there was a demand for another one."
 A third tour with Nesmith followed in 2014.

-In 2014, the Monkees were inducted into the Pop Music Hall of Fame at the 2014 Monkees Convention.
-At the convention the band announced a 2014 tour of the Eastern and Midwestern US.
+In March 2014, the Monkees were inducted into the Pop Music Hall of Fame.